vipul79321/CP_Codes/operating-system/cpu-scheduling.md

   * **Pull migration** involves idle processors taking processes from the ready queues of other processors.

-> **NOTE** -  One needs to be careful, while balancing load, as time saved in balancing load, may be lost in building cache for that process in the new processor
+> **Note** -  One needs to be careful, while balancing load, as time saved in balancing load, may be lost in building cache for that process in the new processor

 ---